 NOTE: The following steps are for after you have installed Office365 and connected to the UniSA VPN.

-For step by step instructions (including screenshots) see the adding staff email to Outlook on Mac page.
+For step-by-step instructions (including screenshots) see the adding staff email to Outlook on Mac page.

-Step by step instructions (including screen shots) can be found on the Opening a Shared Mailbox in Outlook so sent items will go to that mailboxes sent items page.
+Step-by-step instructions (including screen shots) can be found on the Opening a Shared Mailbox in Outlook so sent items will go to that mailboxes sent items page.

 NOTE: The following steps are for after you have installed Office365 and connected to the UniSA VPN.

-Step by step instructions (including screenshots) see the adding shared mailbox to Outlook on Mac page.
+Step-by-step instructions (including screenshots) see the adding shared mailbox to Outlook on Mac page.

-For step by step instructions (including screenshots) see the install macOS f5 BigIP Edge Client page.
+For step-by-step instructions (including screenshots) see the install macOS f5 BigIP Edge Client page.

 For Windows computers you can use this Chrome break timer.
 If you are using Mac you can try Dejal time out.